Contra Costa schools to participate in Shelter-in-Place drill

-Contra Costa schoolchildren will practice what to do during disasters as part of the 2006 Countywide All School Drill on Wednesday.
-The annual event gives children and their caregivers an opportunity to practice responding to the Community Warning System sirens, which sound an alert when there has been a dangerous chemical release or other disaster that requires a shelter-in-place
+This year's All School Drill will be held at 11 a.m.
+Wednesday, Oct.
+3, and all public and private schools, childcare centers and colleges in Contra Costa are encouraged to participate.
+The event gives children and their caregivers an important opportunity to practice responding to the Community Warning System sirens, which sound an alert when there has been a dangerous chemical release or other disaster that requires a Shelter-in-Place.

 For more information about CAER's All School Drill, call 925-313-9296 or visit CAER's website: www.cococaer.org